Why using First Party data is crucial?

 What is first-party data?

 First-party data is collected directly from customers through various touchpoints such as websites, apps, social media, customer surveys, and internal databases.
-It is considered the most valuable data for understanding the customer experience, as it is reliable, cost-effective, and obtained with proper consent.
+It is considered the most valuable data for improving the customer experience, as it is reliable, cost-effective, and obtained with proper consent.

-Examples of 1st party data:
+Examples of first-party data:

 Customer Relationship Management (CRM) Data: Information gathered from interactions with customers, including purchase history, contact details, and preferences.